dortania/OpenCore-Install-Guide/extras/troubleshooting.md

 # Kernel Panic `Cannot perform kext summary`

 Generally seen as an issue surrounding the prelinked kernel, specifically that macOS is having a hard time interpreting the ones we injected.
-Verify that your kexts are in correct order(master then plugins, Lilu always being first) and that kexts with execuatbles have them and plist only kexts don't.
+Verify that your kexts are in the correct order(master then plugins, Lilu always being first) and that kexts with executables have them and plist only kexts don't.

 # BIOS reset or sent into Safemode after reboot/shutdown?